Majjhima Nikaya

 The Knack of Burning off Old Bad Kamma

-Paraphrased for meaning by Michael M. Olds
+Paraphrased for meaning

 Introduction

 This sutta is particularly difficult to understand in the translation of Ms. Horner.
-One should definitely compare with the Nanamoli/Body translation, but even there it is a tad on the murky side.
+One should definitely compare with the Bhikkhus Nanamoli/Body translation, but even there it is a tad on the murky side.
 I hope this summary helps to make the meaning more apparent.
 There are, in it, several helpful similes.

 This sutta adds to the picture concerning reliance on authority, and to our understanding of how, exactly it is, in this system, that one overcomes or escapes from kamma[1] (see the discussion on escaping kamma at: Subha Sutta ).

-This sutta deals with the refutation of a method for the destruction of pain dukkha based on the view (proposition) that all dukkha is a consequence of past deeds.
+This sutta deals with the refutation of a method for the destruction of pain, dukkha, based on the view (proposition) that all dukkha is a consequence of past deeds.
 This point of view is pointedly not dealt with in this sutta (it is dealt with as a matter of "if this is the case, then; if not, then," see below) other than by way of statements indicating the difficulty of knowing what, exactly, one has done in the past, or even of being able to know that one existed in the past at all.
 Further, given statements in other suttas that the ultimate beginning of things cannot even be seen by the Buddhas, I think it is not an unreasonable statement to say that one cannot know all of what one may have done in the distant past.
 The idea is that to base one's strategy to escape kamma on such imperfect information is not a good idea.

 The method for the destruction of dukkha that is being refuted is this: